themoticom/websiteguidelines/README.md

 Functions are short and accomplish a clear, specific task.
 As much as possible they are considered “black boxes” which do not depend on anything except their parameters and can handle any possible input gracefully.
 A common rule of thumb is the “Ten Line Rule”; usually functions longer than ten lines are trying to do too much and are tof be simplified.
 Functions do not have any repeated segments of code.
 Rather than repeating segments, a separate function is created.
 This will shorten your program and improve readability.

+### 8. Depracated code!
+Using any deprecated library or any deprecated methods are not allowed, you should follow the best practices of a framework or a libary and avoid using any depracated methods or any methods that warn you that this methods will depracated in the future and you should switch for another one.

 ## Other guidelines

 - Use npm, not yarn